fusion809/fusion809.github.io-old2/_posts/2016/02/WU/05a/ubuntu.md

 {% include Code/codeu.html line1="sudo apt-get update" %}

-Finally, to install all software upgrades that are available from enabled repositories (which should be done **after** running the aforementioned `sudo apt-get update` command, to update local repository indexes), one would run:
+Finally, to install all available software upgrades from enabled repositories (which should be done **after** running the aforementioned `sudo apt-get update` command, to update local repository indexes), one would run:

 {% include Code/codeu.html line1="sudo apt-get upgrade" %}